What Is The Parent Empowerment Program (PEP)?

 PEP Training includes self-paced online modules, an in-person (or virtual) training and a series of coaching phone calls.
 Successful completion of the Parent Empowerment Program (PEP) Training is required for anyone seeking a Family Peer Advocate Credential in New York State.

 FPAs have lived-experience as the parent (biological, foster, adoptive) or primary caregiver of a child/young person with significant social, emotional, developmental, medical, substance use and/or behavioral needs.
 FPAs provide a service called Family Peer Support.

 ***If you previously completed the PEP training, including the PEP 2-Day In-Person (pre-covid) or the “Traditional” 5-Day In-Person (pre-2018), you do not need to retake the training.***

 How Do I Access the Online PEP Training?

-CLICK HERE for a ‘Getting Started’ guide and a unique Access Code that must be entered to enroll in the training.
+CLICK HERE for a ‘Getting Started’ guide.
+You will need to enter this unique Access Code to enroll in the training: FPATraining

 PEP Level 1 Online Training

 Choose this pathway if…